 Another strategy is to start buying products with less added sugar.
-A 2012 study found that a whopping 75 percent of packaged foods in the supermarket had sugar added, in everything from cakes and cookies to granola bars and yogurt.
+A 2012 study published in the Journal of the Academy of Nutrition and Dietetics found that a whopping 75 percent of packaged foods in the supermarket had sugar added, in everything from cakes and cookies to granola bars and yogurt.

 But finding out just how much added sugar is in a product isn't always easy.
 Currently the "sugars" line on a product's nutrition facts panel only lists total sugars, which can include both added sugar and the naturally occurring kind.

-"Examine not just the nutrition facts panel to assess how many grams of sugar, but read the ingredient list for words aligned with sugar too," says Allison Stowell, a registered dietitian for the Guiding Stars Licensing Company.
+"Examine not just the nutrition facts panel to assess how many grams of sugar, but read the ingredient list for words aligned with sugar too," says Allison Stowell, a registered dietitian.

 There are tons of different names for sugar, though.
 Here are a few to watch out for: